 As the #10yearchallenge is making its way around the internet, I thought I would look at how some of the most visited websites on the internet have aged over the last 10 years.

 Note: this post is best read on a computer or tablet.

 The most noticeable change in Google is its redesigned 2015 logo.
 10 years ago, it still had the logo that remained unchanged from 1999 to 2010.
 Aside from that, the site has certainly become less visually cluttered and dare I say, more minimal.

 10 years ago, YouTube was only 2 years into its life as a Google subsidiary.
 It has clearly undergone the flattening and simplification the rest of the web has experienced over the last decade.

-While Amazon has added nearly $800 billion to its market cap and countless product lines and services over the last decade, the site seems to have become simpler, hiding most things behind menus.
+While Amazon has added nearly 800 billion dollars to its market cap and countless product lines and services over the last decade, the site seems to have become simpler, hiding most things behind menus.

 Facebook is well-known for being data-driven in its design decisions and not changing things that aren’t broken.
 Its home page is a perfect example.
 Little has changed aside from its 2015 redesigned logo.

 Reddit actually survived most of the last 10 years with few visual changes until mid-2017 when the current design was announced and mid-2018 when it started to roll out to large groups of users.